renew code signing cert for Windows

 I'm listed as contact for the administrative purposes, you are listed as technical contact who will also receive the certificate

-#11 Updated by Florian Effenberger about 1 year ago
+#11 Updated by Florian Effenberger over 1 year ago

 - Due date set to 2018-08-01